Thursday, October 5, 2023

 Turow was born in Chicago in 1949 and attended New Trier High School.
 He graduated with honors from Amherst College and received an Edith Mirrielees Fellowship to the Stanford University Creative Writing Center.
 He earned his law degree (J.D.) with honors from Harvard University in 1978.
 While serving as an Assistant U.S. Attorney in Chicago he prosecuted several high profile cases including as lead counsel in Operation Greylord, the investigation into judicial corruption in Cook County.
 He continues to practice law, focusing on white collar criminal litigation, and resides in the Chicago area.

-Bill Kurtis and Donna LaPietra will emcee an event that includes comments and readings by Aaron Freeman, Cornelia Grumman, Richard Guzman, Jane Hamilton, and Christie Hefner.
-Elizabeth Taylor will lead a conversation with Scott after he accepts the award.
-The event will be free and open to the public, with a reception to follow the ceremony.
-Partners for the evening include CPL, the Poetry Foundation, the Authors Guild, Brandt & Hochman Literary Agents, Inc, Dentons, Smith Gambrell Russell, Clifford Law Offices, Chicago Writers Association, Grand Central Publishing, and the American Writers Museum.
+Bill Kurtis and Donna LaPietra emceed an event that included comments and readings by Aaron Freeman, Cornelia Grumman, Richard Guzman, Jane Hamilton, and Christie Hefner.
+Elizabeth Taylor led a conversation with Scott after he accepted the award.
+Partners for the evening included CPL, the Poetry Foundation, the Authors Guild, Brandt & Hochman Literary Agents, Inc, Dentons, Smith Gambrell Russell, Clifford Law Offices, Chicago Writers Association, Grand Central Publishing, Eli's Cheesecake and the American Writers Museum.